MRCIEU/PHESANT/README.md

 6. Generate basic figures: qqplot, and 3 forest plots for continous, ordered categorical and binary results separately (for results with P<0.05/numTests, i.e. the
 Bonferroni corrected 0.05 threshold).
 We do not generate a forest plot for the categorical unordered results, because we have not overall estimate (and confidence interval) for the model overall, because we use a likelihood ratio test to generate a model P value.
-For these plot we use all results except for phenotypes marked as `exposure'.
+For these plots we use all results except for phenotypes marked as 'trait of interest'.

 The results processing is run with the following command: